pranjalsharmahp/Nearby-Merchants/README.md

 2. Grant location permission
 3. Wait for few seconds while the app fetches and filters the nearby merchants
 4. Explore:
-    -Scrollable Merchant list
+    -Scrollable Merchant list.

-    -Pins on the map for each merchant
+    -Pins on the map for each merchant.

 ## Screenshots
 **Initial Screen**.